ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * If 'group_mode' has value True, the Group Manager SHOULD use the CBOR simple value False for the parameter 'det_req'.

-* If 'det_req' has value True, the Group Manager SHOULD use SHA-256 (COSE algorithm encoding: -16) as default value for the Hash Algorithm used in the OSCORE group for producing derministic requests as defined in {{I-D.amsuess-core-cachable-oscore}}.
+* If 'det_req' has value True, the Group Manager SHOULD use SHA-256 (COSE algorithm encoding: -16) as default value for parameter 'det_hash_alg'.

 * For 'pairwise_mode', the Group Manager SHOULD use the CBOR simple value False.